skillslab/.github/readme_template.md

 ## :rocket: Production

 Describe how production releases are created and which options are available to get to branch releases.

-## :arrows_counterclockwise: Sync

-List which workflows are synced to this repository from the [sync repository](https://github.com/skillslab/sync)

 ## :mag: Links to further information